 The smallest directly addressable storage area on a data surface is a sector.
 Accessing a sector is accomplished when the controller specifies the address of the cylinder, head, and sector.
-The C3007/09/10 product support variable length sectors.
-Sector size is set with Parameter Page 03H of the Mode Select Command.
+The formatted sector bytes are allocated as shown in figure 3-2.